areebasad/Applied-Cloud-Computing-Project-Group-8/database_backend/README_database.md

 *Login in*
 ```
-mysql -u root -p #login as root on localhost
+sudo mysql -u root -p #login as root on localhost
 mysql -u your_user -h your_host -p #login general case
 ````